hungcq/knowledge-repo/IT/aws/solution-architect-associate/review.md

   - Def
   - Scope
   - Delete on termination
 - Snapshot.
-How to create EBS at dif AZ.
+How to create EBS in dif AZ.
 - Snapshot features:
-  - *Archive
+  - Archive
   - Recycle bin
   - *Fast snapshot restore
-- Instance store
+- Instance Store
 - EBS volume types:
   - gp2/gp3
   - io1/io2.
 Which IOPS to use.
 Max IOPS.
   - stl
   - scl
 - -> Which can be used as boot volume (also Instance Store)
+- EBS multi-attach:
+  - Which volume type
+  - Limit
-- *EBS multi-attach: which volume type, limit, use case highlight
+  - *Use case highlight
 - EBS encryption: where, how to encrypt unencrypted volume
-- EFS: def, scope, compatibility
+- EFS:
+  - *Def
+  - Scope
+  - Compatibility
 - EFS performance modes:
   - GP
-  - Max IO
+  - *Max IO
-- EFS throughput mode:
+- *EFS throughput mode:
   - Bursting
   - Provisioned
   - Elastic
-- *EFS storage tiers
+- EFS storage tiers
 - EFS standard & one-zone
 - Snow Family:
   - Def